Mlaiel/iacherie/microservices/ai_services/README.md

 ---

-**© FAHED MLAIEL 2024-2025 - AINFLUE AI SERVICES MODULE**
+**© FAHED MLAIEL 2024-2025 - IACHERIE AI SERVICES MODULE**
 **🔒 PROTECTED INTELLECTUAL PROPERTY - ALL RIGHTS RESERVED**
 **⚠️ CONFIDENTIAL ARCHITECTURE - ENTERPRISE USE ONLY**

-*This module constitutes the core AI intelligence infrastructure for the complete Ainflue workflow and serves as the official architectural reference for distributed AI services.*
+*This module constitutes the core AI intelligence infrastructure for the complete IA Chérie workflow and serves as the official architectural reference for distributed AI services.*